ricketytoc/tp/docs/DeveloperGuide.md

 The import and export commands both use `JsonAddressBookStorage` to facilitate writing and reading of data files.

-The import function calls `JsonAddressBookStorage#readAddressBook` which will read the file in the specified file path and attempt to parse the JSON data into a `ReadOnlyAddressBook`.
+The import command calls `JsonAddressBookStorage#readAddressBook` which will read the file in the specified file path and attempt to parse the JSON data into a `ReadOnlyAddressBook`.
 The function also checks if the data file is invalid, such as if it contains illegal value, or if no file is found at the file path.

-The export function calls `JsonAddressBookStorage#saveAddressBook` which will serialize a `ReadOnlyAddressBook` and write it to the file path on the disk.
+The export command calls `JsonAddressBookStorage#saveAddressBook` which will serialize a `ReadOnlyAddressBook` and write it to the file path on the disk.

 A GUI option for importing and exporting was also implemented to allow users who are unfamiliar with file paths to use